P-FardeenMalik/Prop-Firm/README.md

 # Prop Firm

-This project is a comprehensive web application that integrates frontend, backend, database management, blockchain technology, API integration, security measures, hosting services, and compliance tools.
+This project is a comprehensive web application that integrates frontend, backend.

 ## Project Structure